 - A sturdy, wind-proof and backlight-proof music stand is required.
 There are three main types of stand-related catastrophes that happen at outdoor weddings, and I’ve seen them all.
-The first is that the stand is too weak to simply hold up a heavy wedding binder.
+The first is that the stand is too weak to simply hold up a heavy collection of music.
 Few wire stands can support much weight and they often have too shallow of a desk for a thick stack of music.
 The second is that the entire stand tips over because it is top-heavy or the base is too narrow.
-Lastly, wire stands (as opposed to stands with a solid panel desk) are notorious for allowing wind to get through and carry your music away, no matter how well you secure it to the stand – I once heard of a bride being hit in the face by a page of music, as the violinist awkwardly improvised.
+Lastly, wire stands (as opposed to stands with a solid panel desk) are notorious for allowing wind to get through and carry your music away, no matter how well you secure it to the stand – I once heard of a bride being hit in the face by a flying page of music, as the violinist awkwardly improvised.
 Also stands with holes or a wire desk will allow light through a single-page of music, making it difficult to read music without a folder or binder behind it.
 My top recommendation is to get a portable but heavy-duty solid-desk music stand.
 The best options that are portable and easy to carry with you are the Manhasset Voyager, the Peak SMS-32, SMS-20, or SMS-50, or the Nilton Magic Stand.

 - Be able to carry your gear efficiently.
 You might not really know the parking situation for the next gig, and it’s possible that you’ll have to move from the ceremony to the reception in very little time.
 Being able to carry your instrument and everything else on your back or in one hand will allow you to open doors, shake hands, hand out business cards to those interested, and not bump into the wedding cake in the process.
 For cellists, the SHAR Cello Case Backpack System with cushion will not only save your back and shoulders, but will hold your music as you navigate through a crowd of wedding-goers.
 For violinists and violists, the SHAR Joey Case Carrier will add comfort and security to carrying your case, plus will free your hands of many of the accessories that won’t fit in your case.
 If you’re a bassist who gigs (or who doesn’t because you can’t imagine moving your bass out of the studio), try out a Xeros Bass Wheel.
 Having an extra sheet music bag like the SHAR Handi Tote isn’t a bad idea either!